 Unlike its more established neighbours like Sagunto, Lliria or Xativa, which had been around for centuries, Valencia was a purely Roman construction on what had been previously agricultural land.
 This fell in with Roman policy of making a clean break with the Iberians, Greeks and Phoenicians who had founded and controlled the other cities and Valencia, the true Roman city, was given increasing importance in the region at the expense of its neighbours.

-The city lay abandoned for more than fifty years but with the power of the Caesars restored, Emperor Augustus rebuilt the city in around 20 BC, increasing its size and importance and establishing the first great city of Valencia.
+The city lay abandoned for more than fifty years but with the power of the Caesars restored, Emperor Augustus rebuilt the city, increasing its size and importance and establishing the first great city of Valencia.
 A grand Forum was built under what is now the Basilica.
 A huge Circus, the size of three football pitches and with a capacity for more than 10,000 people, was erected stretching down from where the Comisiones Obreros building stands today in Plaza de Nápoles y Sicilia, crossing Calle de la Paz all the way to the Plaza del Patriarca.
 The City prospered and became the most important Roman metropolis in the region.

 Roman Valencia was a walled city with four gates at the Cardinal points and a bridge where the Puente de la Trinidad (the one that goes across to C/Alboraya) stands today.
 One gate in the Plaza de la Reina (more or less directly under Finnegans), one in Calle Salvador (remains of which will soon be on display in a basement next to the church) another in Calle Caballeros and a fourth in Calle Avellanas (remains of which can be seen at number 14, through a specially built window at street level).